by Laurie Burrows Grad

 Grad is a cookbook author and television chef by profession, as well as the author of THE JOKE’S OVER, YOU CAN COME BACK NOW: How This Widow Plowed Through Grief and Survived.
 Ms. Grad also serves on the board of OUR HOUSE Grief Support Center, a Los Angeles grief center.

 After my husband of forty-seven years died, I lost my desire to be innovative in the kitchen.
 I dined out a lot, but just didn’t have the chops (insert cringe at pun here) to cook dinner for myself.

-As a food writer, who concentrated on healthful cooking, it took quite a while for me to enjoy being creative in my kitchen.
-Before my husband Peter died, I used to love to visit the Farmers’ Markets and create meals based on what was seasonably available.
+As a food writer who concentrated on healthful cooking, it took quite a while for me to enjoy being creative in my kitchen again.
+Before my husband, Peter, died, I used to love to visit the Farmers’ Markets and create meals based on what was seasonably available.
 I missed the impetus to get my creative culinary juices flowing.
 For about eight months, I drowned my sorrows with chocolate, more chocolate, and popcorn.
 This was definitely not healthy fare!